 - Continue with the rest of the dough.
 The dough scraps can be rerolled a few times to make more cookies.

-- Store the baked cookies in a airtight plastic container to keep them chewy.
+- Store the baked cookies in an airtight plastic container to keep them soft.

 - Whisk together the icing sugar with 1 tablespoon (15 mL) of milk.
 Add a little more milk until you reach a very thick, smooth consistency that allows you to dip the tops of the cookies in the icing to glaze them, without the icing running off the edges.
 I needed a total of 30 mL (2 tbsp of milk) but you may need 37.5 mL (2.5 tbsp of milk) even.